Mackmiller/corporate-employee/README.md

 ### Avoiding potential roadblocks

 - There was a strong potential for errors or disorganization if strong pseudocode planning did not occur ahead of time.
-As a result, I spent large amounts of time with psuedocode and sticky notes.
-Lots and lots of sticky notes.
-I like to have a set of colored stick notes that represent the user's interactions with the game, and then a set of identical colored stick notes that represent the code necessary for achieving these different user interactions.
+As a result, I spent large amounts of time with psuedocode and sticky notes... lots and lots of sticky notes.
+I like to have a set of colored stick notes that represent the user's interactions with the game, and then a set of identical colored stick notes that represent the code necessary for achieving these different user interactions, which is shown below:

 <img alt="post-it notes coding image" src="imgs/notes.png" />